"This is a giant robot saga the same way Twin Peaks was a cop show."

 Took a Level in Badass: While Asuka has already proven to be a capable fighter, her taking on not only one but nine Mass Production Evangelions in End Of Evangelion and seemingly succeeding right after snapping out of her catatonic state clearly tops the previous displays of her fighting ability.

 Surprisingly absent from Shinji's school, where all pupils seem to be the same age and in the same grade.
 This is a deliberate subversion, as all of the students in Shinji's class are potential Eva pilots.

 Despite being friends since college, Ritsuko keeps Misato in the dark about all of NERV's most important secrets until near the end of the series.
 She also gets into frequent (and sometimes physically violent) arguments with Misato about how to handle situations which could endanger the pilots, and while she never misses an opportunity to poke fun at Misato, her jibes become very cruel after things really blow up between Misato, Shinji, and Asuka.
 It gets to the point where their relationship at the end of the series can best be described as just a few steps away from getting into full-on We Used to Be Friends territory.
+And eventually, after the events of Episode 23, it ends up there.
 It may be argued with some justification that Ritsuko never really considered Misato or Shinji "friends," and was just manipulating them the entire time.

 Asuka probably deserves mention as well, though in her case the trope is deconstructed since her hostile behavior ends up driving most potential friends away.

 Rei Ayanami is a reminiscent Yamato Nadeshiko.
 A "good old fashioned woman" who is reserved, modest and pretty, who also will fight for her family and country when necessary.
 Rei is reserved, beautiful and has little to no concerns fighting to the death to either protect or save the world/Shinji/NERV.